-Substances that students participating in extracurricular activities may be randomly tested for: alcohol, amphetamines, cannabinoids, cocaine, opiates, synthetic opiates and PCP, and other substances, such as but not limited to steroids, barbiturates, and benzodiazepines, without advance notice as part of tests authorized by the Board for safety purposes.
-Such tests will be coordinated with the Drug Program Coordinator.
+- a.
+General Guidelines.
+The Board shall rely, when practical, on the guidance of the Medical Review Officer in developing a consistent collection and testing protocol. - b.
+Substances.
+Substances that students participating in extracurricular activities may be randomly tested for: alcohol, amphetamines, cannabinoids, cocaine, opiates, synthetic opiates and PCP, Nicotine (cotinine), and other substances, such as but not limited to steroids, barbiturates, and benzodiazepines, without advance notice as part of tests authorized by the Board for safety purposes.
+Such tests will be coordinated with the Drug Program Coordinator. - c.
+Testing Procedure.

-C. Testing Procedure

 The Board reserves the right to utilize breath, saliva, urinalysis, and any other testing procedures permitted by law.
-Urine and oral fluid samples which screen positive will be confirmed by GC/MS.

-3. Collection Sites.

-The Drug Program Coordinator will designate a collection site(s) at Central City High School where individuals may provide specimens.
+Urine and oral fluid samples which screen positive will be confirmed by GC/MS. - 3.
+Collection Sites.
+The Drug Program Coordinator will designate a collection site(s) at Central City High School where individuals may provide specimens. - 4.
+Collection Procedures.

-4. Collection Procedures

 The Board and the TPA have developed and will maintain a documented procedure for collecting, shipping and accessing all specimens.
 The Board and the TPA will utilize a standard Custody and Control Form for all students participating in extracurricular activities testing.
 A tamper-proof sealing system, identifying numbers, labels, and sealed shipping containers will be used for specimen transportation.
 Collection sites will maintain instructions and training emphasizing the responsibility of the collection site personnel to protect the integrity of the specimen and maintain as proper a collection procedure that is reasonable.

-5. Return of Results

-The TPA will transmit by a secure method the results of all tests to the DPA's MRO.
+- 5. Return of Results The TPA will transmit by a secure method the results of all tests to the DPA's MRO.
 The MRO will be responsible for reviewing test results of students.
 Prior to making a final decision, the MRO shall give the individual an opportunity to discuss the result either face-to-face or over the telephone.
-The DPA shall then promptly tell the principal of the high school which student(s) tested positive.

-6. Request for Retest

-A split specimen will be collected for all testing methods, with the exception of alcohol testing.
+The DPA shall then promptly tell the principal of the high school which student(s) tested positive. - 6.
+Request for Retest A split specimen will be collected for all testing methods, with the exception of alcohol testing.
 A positive alcohol test will be confirmed with an EBT device.
-Students involved in the program may, upon a non- negative test result, request that the split sample be tested (within 72 hours of being notified of the final testing result) at a second nationally certified laboratory from a list provided by the MRO.
+Students involved in the program may, upon a non-negative test result, request that the split sample be tested (within 72 hours of being notified of the final testing result) at a second nationally certified laboratory from a list provided by the MRO.
 The request for the test must be submitted in writing to the MRO.
 Students participating in extracurricular activities are required to pay the associated costs for an additional test in advance.
 However, the costs will be reimbursed if the result of the split sample test is negative.

 Positive Results: Whenever a student's test results indicate the presence of any of the substances prohibited (positive test), the following will occur: If the sample tests positive, the custodial parent or legal guardian will be notified and a meeting will be scheduled with the Central City High School Activities Director (Drug Program Coordinator), the student, and the custodial parent or legal guardian.
+For the purpose of testing, alcohol and controlled substances are considered separate from nicotine for the following:

-First Positive Test upon self-admission or lab confirmation:
+First Positive Test upon self-admission or lab confirmation (Grades 7-12):